foodfight/showz/scripts/episode-26-test-kitchen.md

 * I can include configurations in my Kitchenfile.
 What are they and how do they work?
 * How are cookbook dependencies handled by Test Kitchen?
 * Foodcritic supports custom foodcritic rules, can I do the same with Test Kitchen?
+* How do cookbooks that utilize search work with Test Kitchen?
 * How can I contribute?

 ### Future of Test Kitchen